 Secondly, why did I need people to tell me that I was doing a good job?
 Why did I need so badly for them to praise my efforts?
 I couldn’t get past that I felt unappreciated.
 I don’t think it helped that I worked in a virtual environment where I couldn’t communicate face to face with my co-workers or clients.
 It seemed to make my anxiety worse.

 I had spent an entire day, researching how to end everything.
 How to rid my company of my presence, how to rid my family of my insecurities, and how to stop feeling…nothing.
 I couldn’t believe that I felt this way.
 I was so disappointed in myself and I just kept talking myself into it.
 After I talked with my husband, we both decided that I had to quit my job.
-This is not the solution for everyone!
+This is not a solution for everyone!
 Although, I’m sure secretly we all wish it was.
 We were on this road to change and this was one of our solutions.

 So, I did it.
 I tied up the loose ends and left the company.
 Of course, I miss helping my clients and my coworkers, but I sure don’t miss the stress.
 I felt free!

-5. I need my body healthy
+5. Can I change my health?

 There was some trial and error in the beginning because they needed to see what food and exercises worked for me.
 I actually gained a bit of weight in the beginning because they found out they were overfeeding me.
 So, they reduced my calories, changed my workout a bit and I started seeing results the very next week.